Gr1ll/pluto/README.md

 ## Privacy

-All data gets stored localy on the Device, so there is noone else able to see your data.
+All data gets stored on the Device, so there is noone else able to see your data.

 ## Contributing